tasl-lab/tasl-lab.github.io/index.md

 {% capture text %}

 This lab is directed by [Prof. Jiachen Li](https://profiles.ucr.edu/app/home/profile/jiachenl).
 Lab members consist of students with backgrounds in engineering, computer science, and mathematics.
-Our lab is actively seeking multiple highly motivated talents to join us as Ph.D. students (fully funded), master students, undergraduate students, onsite/remote research interns (outside of UC Riverside), visiting scholars, or postdoctoral researchers.
-If you are interested in joining us, please follow the application instructions on the Join Us page.
+Our lab is actively seeking multiple highly motivated talents to join us as Ph.D. students (fully funded), master/undergraduate students, onsite/remote research interns (outside of UC Riverside), visiting scholars, or postdoctoral researchers.
+If you are interested in joining us, please follow the application instructions on the [Join Us](./join/) page.

 {%
   include button.html